JosephMartinelli/alidaparse/README.md

 # 📦 alidaparse

-`alidaparse` is a Python package for generating arguments needed for ALIDA'services that creates a wrapper for the argparse module.
+`alidaparse` is a Python package for generating CLI arguments required by ALIDA's services.
 Instead of creating each time an `arguments.py`, a simple import of `alidaparse` will do the trick!

 ---